 - A youth 12 + years old or parent/guardian needs to contact Central Intake at 1-888-454-6275 to initiate the referral process.

 - The youth or parent/guardian will speak to a worker and complete an InterRAI Screener to identify what the concerns are and how serious they may be.
 Other important demographic information is collected at this time.
 This can take up to 45 minutes.

 - When Central Intake determines that the youth and/or family is suitable to be referred to Frontenac Youth Services, our Intake Worker receives the referral package from Central Intake.

 - Once our Intake Worker receives referral information from Central Intake, the Intake Worker will contact the youth and/or family to schedule an assessment at the earliest time available and one that is convenient to them.
 Everyone who lives in the home is encouraged to attend the assessment.

-- Sessions are initially scheduled on a weekly basis and take into consideration the youth and/or family’s availability and the worker’s availability.
-The appointments are consistently scheduled for the same day of the week and time thereafter.
+- Sessions are initially on a weekly basis and take into consideration the youth and/or family’s availability and the counsellor’s availability.
+When possible, the appointments are consistently scheduled for the same day of the week and time thereafter.
 The worker who begins the counselling may be a different worker than the one who conducted the assessment.